Lerwick: History

 Fort Charlotte was built in the mid 17th century on Lerwick's waterfront, and permanent stone-built buildings began to be erected around the fort and along the shoreline.
 The principal concentration of buildings was in the "lanes" area: a steep hillside stretching from the shoreline to Hillhead at the top.
 Lerwick became capital of the Shetland Islands in 1708, taking over the function from Scalloway.
 The civil parish of Lerwick had been in 1701 created from a small part of the parish of Tingwall, to which Scalloway still belongs.
 When Lerwick became more prosperous through sea trade and the fishing industry during the 19th century, the town expanded in 1891 to the west of Hillhead, thereby including the former civil parishes of Gulberwick and Quarff, as well as the islands parish of Burra.
 Lerwick Town Hall was built during this period of expansion.

 Lerwick war memorial dates from 1923 and was designed by Sir Robert Lorimer.
 The next period of significant expansion was during the North Sea oil boom of the 1970s when large housing developments were built to the north of Staney Hill (located in Lerwick) and to the south (Nederdale and Sandveien).

+The OS Map of Lerwick from 1902 shows that at that time there were a large number of small piers near and in Lerwick, most of them located in the north of the town.
+The statistics show that while there were major fluctuations in the quantity of fish caught, Lerwick maintained its position as the main herring port in Shetland, while Balta Sound declined.
+The steam drifters which came to dominate the Shetland fishery were able to make their way to Lerwick from most of the fishing grounds, and there they benefited from a well-established market for their catch: